survivejs/site/posts/10-succeed-at-technical-books.md

 ### Going Dead Tree and Beyond

 Note that services like [Lulu](https://www.lulu.com/) allow you to get actual dead tree books done.
 The obvious disadvantage of this is that it becomes difficult to push updates.
-Lulu also gives access to major digital bookshops, such as Amazon, B&N and iBooks.
+Lulu also gives access to major digital bookshops, such as Amazon, B&N, and iBooks.
 This means you'll need to have your book content fixed apart from grammatical fixes, though, as these platforms expect your book has an ISBN.

 ## Potential Benefits